dpedwards/dotnet-core-micro-rabbit/README.md

 - `Add-Migration "Initial Migration" -Context TransferDbContext`
 - `Update-database`

 After successfully created the BankingDb and the TransferDb databases you can add some test data to Accounts and TransferLogs tables.
-Alternatively run the MicroRabbit.Banking.Api, MicroRabbit.Transfer.Api and MicroRabbit.MVC and usw swagger or MVC form input to create test data.
+Alternatively run the MicroRabbit.Banking.Api, MicroRabbit.Transfer.Api and MicroRabbit.MVC and use swagger or MVC form input to create test data.

 ## RabbitMQ and erlang notes